 - Educate yourself on alcoholism and addictions.
 By understanding addiction you can begin to respond to it more effectively.
 Find our more via counseling, AA/NA/SA, or Al-Anon.

-- Watch financially supporting the addict.
+- Stop financially supporting the addict.
 By doing this you could be supporting the addiction in some way and this will provide fewer reasons for them to change their lifestyle choices.
 It may also be worth exploring conservatorship if you believe they are no longer capable of looking after their finances.
 Go to a website like https://www.evanscase.com/elder-law for more information on this topic.

 - Abandon the tendency to “figure out” why your loved one drinks/uses.
 This is a waste of time and energy and can lead to blame focused on someone/something else.